Panwar-MPI/EasyPhenology/README.md

 If you use our functions, please cite as the following:

 Panwar, Annu.
-Panwar-MPI/EasyPhenology: A python library designed to smooth the gpp time series and for obtaining phenological transition dates, release1, DOI: 10.5281/zenodo.7898925 (2023)
+Panwar-MPI/EasyPhenology: A python library designed to smooth the GPP time series and to obtain the phenological transition dates, Release1, DOI: 10.5281/zenodo.7898925 (2023)

 ### References